 In addition to that usage, actually the combination of red and white colors, Kouhaku is also customarily used during celebrations.

-One theory holds that since red has a meaning of “birth” and white has a meaning of “death” in Japan, “Kouhaku (red and white)” stands for the person’s lifetime.
+One theory holds that “Kouhaku (red and white)” stands for the person’s lifetime since red has a meaning of “birth” and white has a meaning of “death” in Japan.

-Because of this, in general, Japanese people consider the combination of red and white to be a lucky charm and have the custom of preparing it at auspicious occasions.
+Because of this, in general, Japanese people consider the combination of red and white a lucky charm, for which reason we have the custom of preparing it at auspicious occasions.

 The Case when Kouhaku is Used in Japan